-To do this, navigate to the Plugins > Add New page to install the demo import plugin.
+To do this, navigate to the WP Dashboard > Plugins > Add New page to install the demo import plugin.
 Simply type “one click demo import” in the search field to find the plugin, then install and activate it.
-Once you activate the plugin, go to the Appearance > Import Demo Data page and click on the Import button.
+Once you activate the plugin, go to the WP Dashboard > Appearance > Import Demo Data page and click on the Import button.
 Once you click on the Import button, you’ll see a recommendation to install third-party plugins.
 Simply skip this suggestion and proceed with importing the TaskHive demo content.

-The next step is to split your marketplace into service categories to make it easier for users to navigate your website.
-In order to add a new category, go to the Listings > Categories section.
-Then enter the category title, e.g., “Digital Marketing,” and fill in the description if necessary.
+The next step is to split your micro-jobs marketplace into service categories to make it easier for users to navigate your website.
+In order to add a new category, go to the WP Dashboard > Listings > Categories section.
+Then, enter the category title, e.g., “Digital Marketing,” and fill in the description if necessary.

 Keep in mind that there are several more options in this section.
 For example, you can easily create a hierarchy of categories by setting a parent category.
 Also, you can upload a category image and put categories in a particular order.

 Once you finish, click on the Add Category button.
-Similarly, you can add as many categories as required for your freelance marketplace website.
-Now let’s move on and try adding a service listing attribute.
+Similarly, you can add as many categories as required for your freelance marketplace.
+Now, let’s move on and try adding a service listing attribute.

-After you finish adding categories to your service marketplace, it’s time to add some custom fields specific to service listings.
-For example, let’s add the “Delivery Time” attribute so freelancers will be able to set the date when the order is completed.
-To do this, navigate to the Listings > Attributes section and click on the Add New button.
-Once you name your attribute, you can edit it in 3 different sections.
+After you finish adding categories to your micro-jobs marketplace, it’s time to add some custom fields specific to service listings.
+For example, let’s add the “Delivery Time” field so freelancers will be able to set the date when the order is completed.
+To do this, navigate to the WP Dashboard > Listings > Attributes section and click on the Add New button.
+Once you name your custom field, you can edit it in 3 different sections.
 Let’s briefly examine each of them to get a better idea of how to set them up.

 - Editing – in this section, you can choose the attribute field type, allow its front-end editing and enable moderation if necessary.
 Let’s select the “Select” field type for the “Delivery Time” attribute and allow its front-end editing so freelancers will be able to set the required time for completing a task when they are listing a service.